 This course provides an introduction to effective project management theory, tools, and techniques used throughout the entire project sequence, from pre-project definition through post-project evaluation.
 Prerequisites: Admission into the MSM degree program.
-Undergraduate statistics course within 8
+Undergraduate statistics course within 8 years preferred, or demonstrated proficiency in statistics.

-QM 6660 Seminar in Project Management (3)
+OM 6660 Seminar in Project Management (3)

 This course provides an extension of QM 6655.
 Varied project approaches in different types of organizations are examined.
 The extensive use of project management software will enhance the student's knowledge of project management and his or her value to the organization.
 Prerequisites: Graduate standing.
-Admission into the MSM degree program, OM 6655
+Admission into the MSM degree program, QM 6655